coreflighttech/CoreModules2SPAD.neXtConnector/README.md

     -Find correct hex file.
     -Select device; Mega2560 for the MCP, Duemilanove/Nano(ATmega328) for other Modules.
     -Select the correct Com port which the device connected.
-    -Set baud rate to 115200 for MCP, 57600 for other devices.
+    -Set baud rate to 115200 for MCP, 57600 for other Modules.
     -Upload the hex file.

 Important Note: While uploading, never interrupt the communication of the Module.
 Otherwise, there is no way to recovery if damaged.